mohammadr3z/storage-for-edd-via-s3-compatible/readme.txt

 For support and bug reports, please use the WordPress.org plugin support forum.

 If you find this plugin helpful, please consider leaving a review on WordPress.org.

+== Other Storage Providers ==

+Looking for a different storage provider?
+Check out our other plugins:

+* [Storage for EDD via Box](https://wordpress.org/plugins/storage-for-edd-via-box/) - Use Box for your digital product storage
+* [Storage for EDD via Dropbox](https://wordpress.org/plugins/storage-for-edd-via-dropbox/) - Use Dropbox for your digital product storage
+* [Storage for EDD via OneDrive](https://wordpress.org/plugins/storage-for-edd-via-onedrive/) - Use Microsoft OneDrive for your digital product storage

 == Privacy Policy ==